kubestellar/kubestellar/docs/content/direct/usage-basics.md

 KubeStellar's [Core Helm chart](core-chart.md) combines initializing the KubeFlex hosting cluster, creating some ITSes, and creating some WDSes.

-You can find an example run through the first 8 steps in [the quickstart](get-started.md).
-You can find examples of all the steps in [the examples document](examples.md).
+You can find an example run through of steps 2--7 in [the quickstart](get-started.md).
+This dovetails with [the example scenarios document](example-scenarios.md), which shows examples of the later steps.